EG-BRS/DevSite/development/get-started/using-xenaAPIkey.md

 ## API call

-To call the Xena you need a header called XenaApiKey: [KEY] and thats it.
+To call the Xena API you need a header called `XenaApiKey: [KEY]` and that's it.

 ![Insomnia GET request with API Key.](../../.gitbook/assets/xenaApiKeyInsomniaGetExample.PNG)